Professor Kira Banks from the Department of Psychology introduced speakers on the first panel, discussing Racism and Social Justice.

 Shortly after she began the position, Monica became appalled by the children's accounts of gang violence, parental neglect or abuse, and their dangerous journeys to the U.S. Because of this unforgettable internship experience, she is passionate about spreading awareness and helping these vulnerable children.

 Professor William Munro from the Department of Political Science introduced speakers on the third panel, Globalization and Social Justice.

 Professor Olukayode (Ky) Ajayi has a varied international background.
 He has lived in West Africa, Europe and North America and this experience has influenced the subject matter he loves to teach.
 He has taught African Politics, Global Issues, Politics of the Middle East, Introduction to International Relations, and Quantitative Reasoning at Illinois State University.
 Here at IWU he teaches Globalization and Development, Politics of the Middle East, and Introduction to International Politics.

 She has also started a peace organization called the Renegades for Peace and won the IWU Peace Fellowship and American Friends Service Committee Organize the Hope Fellowship.
-She is also very active in the Bloomington Normal Citizens for Peace Justice.
+She is also very active in the Bloomington-Normal Citizens for Peace Justice.
 Her passion is educating as many people as possible about human rights abuses and what they can do to help.
-She plans on studying abroad in the fall in Johannesburg, South Africa with International Human Rights Exchange at Bard College.
+She plans on studying abroad in the fall in Johannesburg, South Africa, with the International Human Rights Exchange at Bard College.